ActuallyAdequate/Chimaera/core/gm-tools/preparing.md

 #### So How Do We Get There?

-This represents an opportunity to gather intel on the location of the Ghastly Mutated, as well as possible routes to the location so they can avoid certain dangers.
+This represents an opportunity to gather intel on the location of the Ghastly Mutated as well as possible routes to the location so that they can avoid certain dangers.

 If the group likes running in, perhaps they follow the noises of dangerous creatures only to stumble upon the lair of the Ghastly Mutated completely unprepared, Or if they seek out a guide perhaps they manage to locate a secret entrance to the cave.
 If the party takes it slow scanning the bush for disturbances perhaps they see a group of mutated creatures before the mutated creatures see them allowing them to set up an ambush.